mkdocstrings/mkdocstrings/docs/usage.md

 ## Themes

-MkDocstrings can support multiple MkDocs theme, though it only supports the
+MkDocstrings can support multiple MkDocs theme.
+It currently supports supports the
 *[Material for MkDocs](https://squidfunk.github.io/mkdocs-material/)*
-theme right now.
+theme and, partially, the built-in ReadTheDocs theme.

 Each renderer can fallback to a particular theme when the user selected theme is not supported.
 For example, the Python renderer will fallback to the *Material for MkDocs* templates.